WATCH: Rogue wave slams into Southern California beachgoers; 9 hospitalized

 Warnings of dangerous high surf and flooding are highest for Ventura County along with Hermosa, Manhattan and Palos Verdes beaches, according to the NWS.

 Waves of 10 to 15 feet with sets to 20 feet are expected along the Ventura County coast.
-A high surf warning and coastal flood warning are in effect from 4 a.m.
-Thursday to 10 p.m.
+A high surf warning and coastal flood warning are in effect until 10 p.m.
 Saturday.

 Despite the warnings, visitors kept hanging out at the beach and entering the ocean, authorities said.
 When emergency personnel weren’t dealing with people on land, they were rescuing surfers and swimmers who had unsuccessfully tried to challenge the dangerous waves.